dimanikulin/fva/README.md

 &nbsp;&nbsp;&nbsp; Unfortunately, I did not find a **Multimedia Organizer** that fully suited my needs (fixing problem metadata, working with **digiKam** and **Synology** etc.)
 That is why I created my [own product](https://github.com/dimanikulin/fva) to cover my needs.
 </br> </br>
-Honestly I did not expect that it would be so hard and meanwhile so interesting.
+&nbsp;&nbsp;&nbsp; Honestly I did not expect that it would be so hard and meanwhile so interesting.

 ## Contributing
 &nbsp;&nbsp;&nbsp; Still the development is in a hot stage and you are always welcome to contribute.